 If you are harassed, impersonated or threatened online, it is essential to keep all records of these activities.
 This documentation can serve as evidence in court (which may be needed later if the violence escalates or it may assist you in family court matters relating to your children).

 If not, consider ignoring or declining the friendship request.

 It could be a friend of the perpetrator.
-He may have told them a story that is false and are trying to get information from you to pass on to him.
-If they are a true friend of yours they will understand if you decline and the need to keep safe!
+The perpetrator may have told this person a false story and encouraged them to find out informatoin about you. f they are a true friend of yours they will understand if you decline and the need to keep safe.

 Does this person have a relationship with the person stalking or abusing me?

 If so, consider declining or limiting the friendship request.
 The stalker may be able to access your information or whereabouts through this person.